Post COVID-19: Experts on the future of travel

 After months of staring at the same four walls, there is finally hope on the horizon.
-Al fresco dining spots and shops are opening, the sun is out and that summer holiday you had envisioned suddenly feels possible.
+Al fresco dining spots and shops are opening and that holiday you had envisioned suddenly feels possible.

 And if you’re eyeing-up holidays, you’re not alone.
 In a recent, survey, 53% of Europeans say they want to visit other parts of Europe this year, purely for a holiday.
 Meanwhile across the Atlantic, Americans are already planning their vacation to Europe for 2020.